 Regal Eagle Smokehouse is the newest quick-service restaurant in the American Adventure pavilion.
 It opened in February 2020, and the overall reception has been very positive.
-The restaurant was certainly busy when we recently visited.
 While the restaurant is an overall hit, there were a few misses.
 Catch our full review and what you need to know below.

 1 – Sam the Eagle

 The restaurant takes its name from Sam the Eagle, the Muppet known for his patriotism.
 Throughout the restaurant, you’ll see touches of inspiration in the décor.
 You’ll see him on the sign as you walk in and throughout the restaurant.
 The restaurant is also decorated with Americana décor.
 (Click on any photo to enlarge).

 2 – A Salute to All Cook-Offs but Mostly Barbecue

 Regal Eagle is the site for “Sam’s Centennial Cook-Off: A Salute to All Cook-Offs but Mostly Barbecue.”
 The restaurant offers up classic American backyard barbecue from around the United States, including the regions of Texas, North Carolina, South Carolina, Memphis, and Kansas City.

 The restaurant offers a pretty good variety of different kinds of barbecue.
 You’ll find smoked half-chicken, beef brisket, dry-rub pork ribs, a BBQ burger, smoked pork butt platter, and a smoked sausage sandwich.
 The American Platter lets you choose any of three types of meat, a side, and is served with garlic toast.
 The restaurant also serves a power greens salad with chilled pulled chicken, and a BBQ Jackfruit burger, which is a plant-based burger with BBQ jackfruit.